Pasta Fagioli My Way

 salt and pepper

 3-4 tbs.
-Extra virgin olive oil or canola oil.<
+Extra virgin olive oil

 - Heat oil over medium heat.